 The trustees of the Thomas Jefferson Memorial Foundation, Inc., established the Albert Gallatin Fellowship to support outstanding, advanced graduate students engaged in the research or writing of a dissertation in the broad area of "international affairs."
 While not limited by discipline, "international affairs" may be taken to mean the study of political, economic, social, and/or legal processes across cultures or countries.
 Multinational studies are preferred over single-country studies.

-Awards will be announced by Friday, April 7.
-Albert Gallatin funds will be available for disbursement to those receiving an award, on or after August 1, 2023 for research to be undertaken during the 2023-24 academic year.
+Awards for academic year 2024-2025 will be announced by Monday, April 1.
+Albert Gallatin Fellowship funds will be available for disbursement to those receiving an award by August 1, 2024 for research to be undertaken during the 2024-25 academic year.
+Please note that the Albert Gallatin Fellowship does not provide funds for research over the summer, either prior to or following the academic year.

 Students who plan to travel internationally will be required to demonstrate that their travel has been approved by the International Studies Office prior to the disbursement of funds.
 Please see here for more information.